Best of the 2019 women's NCAA soccer tourney

 The NCAA postseason team record for goals in a game fell after barely more than an hour.
 Hermann Trophy favorite Catarina Macario matched the NCAA tournament single-game record with five assists -- and did so within the game's first 29 minutes.
 For good measure, she later matched the single-game record with four goals.

 Stanford's 15-0 win against Prairie View A&M was so lopsided as to descend into the decidedly uncomfortable.
 Only five of the previous 10 national champions scored more than 15 goals in their entire NCAA tournament runs.
-The Cardinal went deep into their roster -- each of seven subs played at least 41 minutes and no starter played more than 60 minutes.
+The Cardinal went deep into their roster -- each of seven subs played at least 41 minutes and no starter played more than 60.
 Beyond that, a mismatch was unavoidable.
-And Prairie View A&M, which qualified for the tournament as SWAC tournament champion and regular-season co-champions, deserved its chance to compete.
+And Prairie View A&M, which qualified for the tournament as Southwestern Athletic Conference tournament champion and regular-season co-champion, deserved its chance to compete.

 Amanda McQuillan has Rutgers' number